 So, how are essential oils regulated to ensure they’re pure?
 Unfortunately, the honest answer is that there is no official or standardized regulatory agency for testing the purity of essential oils.
 But, it helps if a company has put together a detailed, comprehensive quality and safety process to ensure their oils haven’t been contaminated or altered in any way.
 A company willing to use third-party testing is even better!

 I’ve research several essential oil companies over the years i.e. doTERRA, Young Living, Mountain Rose Herbs, Living Libations, Taspens Organics, and Melaleuca.
 Recently, I’ve been checking out Isagenix’s new line of essential oils.
-They have an eight-step essential oil production process.
-They are committed to making essential oils in accordance with their no-compromise quality standards for purity, safety, and authenticity.

 3. Their Prices Aren’t Extreme

 It can take a lot of plant matter to create one small bottle of essential oil, which is why some oils are more expensive than others.
 The price primarily depends on how readily available each plant is.